erickhun/blog/content/posts/your-money-is-not-yours.md

 What is interesting to note is that [Silicon Valley Bank had an LCR score of 70%](https://som.yale.edu/story/2023/lessons-applying-liquidity-coverage-ratio-silicon-valley-bank), which is far from the recommended 100%.

 This is when you should probably check the current (and historical) level of LCR of the bank where you hold your money 😜.
-They are usually available in the financial statement of the bank statement.
+The LCR  should be publicaly available in their financial statements.

 ### Banks can freeze or seize your cash, for any reason